An example of why it is so important to correlate the structural and optical properties of semiconductor nanorods directly

 Background

-The size, shape, and structure of nanoparticles (NPs) is known to modify their functional properties such as their electrical or optical characteristics.
-The development of commercial devices built from NPs depends critically on the ability of scientists and engineers to understand the relationship between structure and function.
-To this end, electron microscopy and optical emission spectroscopies, e.g., photoluminescence (PL) are commonly employed; electron microscopy being used to determine the size, shape, composition, chemistry, and presence of crystal defects of individual NPs at or near atomic resolution and PL used to determine band gap, electronic structure, and electric field.
+The size, shape, and structure of nanoparticles (NPs) are known to modify their functional properties, such as their electrical or optical characteristics.
+The development of commercial devices built by NPs depends critically on the ability of scientists and engineers to understand the relationship between structure and function.
+To this end, electron microscopy and optical emission spectroscopies, e.g., photoluminescence (PL), are commonly employed; electron microscopy is used to determine the size, shape, composition, chemistry, and presence of crystal defects of individual NPs at or near atomic resolution and PL used to determine band gap, electronic structure, and electric field.
 This approach has demonstrated its usefulness.
 However, the PL technique typically measures the average properties of many hundreds of NPs simultaneously, and there is a growing realization that the very different sample sizes used in the two techniques may lead to unsound conclusions.

-Cathodoluminesce (CL) – luminescence initiated by electron excitation – is a particularly valuable characterization technique for NPs bringing the power of optical emission spectroscopy to the electron microscope enabling direct correlation of structure and function.
-CL also benefits from the ability to focus the electron beam to sub-nanometer dimensions enabling excitation of individual NPs and furthermore, the excitation of specific sites within an NP such as a quantum dot, disk or well embedded within a semiconductor NP.
+Cathodoluminescence (CL) – luminescence initiated by electron excitation – is a particularly valuable characterization technique for NPs, bringing the power of optical emission spectroscopy to the electron microscope, enabling direct correlation of structure and function.
+CL also benefits from the ability to focus the electron beam to sub-nanometer dimensions, enabling the excitation of individual NPs and specific sites within an NP, such as a quantum dot, disk, or well-embedded within a semiconductor NP.

-Nitride semiconductor nanorods (NRs) are highly attractive for applications including high-efficiency light emission and hydrogen harvesting from the water.
-However, for commercial devices manufacturing costs need reducing, but when doing so, this compromises in the NR structural quality.
-The literature includes many reports of PL and electron microscopy studies of similar samples though critically, no direct correlation.
-Here we demonstrate that direct correlation using cathodoluminescence measured in the transmission electron microscope (TEM) enables researchers to draw unambiguous, and avoid incorrect, conclusions.
+Nitride semiconductor nanorods (NRs) are highly attractive for applications, including high-efficiency light emission and hydrogen harvesting from the water.
+However, for commercial devices, manufacturing costs need to be reduced, but when doing so, this compromises the NR structural quality.
+The literature includes many reports of PL and electron microscopy studies of similar samples, though, critically, there is no direct correlation.
+Here, we demonstrate that direct correlation using cathodoluminescence measured in the transmission electron microscope (TEM) enables researchers to draw unambiguous and avoid incorrect conclusions.

 Materials and Methods